 Mountain bikers and hikers can experience the Rumble Mountain Bike Trail, offering beginner and advanced downhill and cross-country trails just behind the village.
 Explorers also love the unique land features such as Devil’s Bath, Disappearing River and Eternal Fountain, rare limestone formations that are part of a karst system that honeycombs the region.

 Within the Village, the Seawalk, a wheelchair-accessible pathway, offers visitors a chance to wander along the community coastline, have a picnic or journey to Walk-out Island at low tide.
 The Seawalk also provides excellent vantage points for wildlife viewing.
-Many species of birds, migrating salmon, Orca and Grey Whales and Stellar Sea Lions all visit Neroutsos Inlet at different times throughout the year.
-If you are keen to get onto the water, there are fishing and wildlife viewing charters available.
+Many species of birds, migrating salmon, Orca and Humpback Whales and Stellar Sea Lions all visit Neroutsos Inlet at different times throughout the year.
+If you are keen to get onto the water, there are fishing and wildlife viewing charters available as well as Kayak & Paddle Board rentals.
+Don’t forget to stop in at Foggy Mountain Coffee for your coffee, specialty coffee, milkshake, smoothie, breakfast or lunch!

 Relax in this quiet place and to be surrounded by majestic west coast scenery and lifestyle, or explore as a do it yourself adventurer.
-Visitors will find beautiful and modern B&B’s, vacation rental homes, a motel and a full-service campground.
-Services include a grocery store, hardware store, full service bank, liquor store and excellent quality restaurants.
+Visitors will find beautiful and modern B&B’s, vacation rental homes, and a full-service campground.
+Services include a grocery store, hardware store, liquor store and coffee shop.